UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

 ## Changes Over Time
 DocFX has obsoleted the `docfxconsole` NuGet package that was used to run docfx for a project via MSBUILD.
 Instead it focused on a .NET tool to do it all via the command line.
-Ultimately the docfx.json serves as the corellary to a "project" file for the different site builds.
+Ultimately the docfx.json serves as the corollary to a "project" file for the different site builds.
 The PowerShell script `Build-Docs.ps1` was updated to use the new tool directly.
 Using that script should have little or no impact on the overall flow.
 There is a "no-targets" project in the solution to enable easier access to the input files but does not